quicwg/wg-materials/interim-25-10/minutes.md

 Lucas: implementation experience: haven't found much lacking in qlog here
         if we have bugs, it's deep inside TLS anyway, and we need TLS tooling for that anyway

 Kazuho: really only from the client viewpoint.
-For Server, you either just accept 0-RTT or not
+For a Server, you either just accept 0-RTT or not
     from client side, could make many more decisions might be a good idea to ask client-side developers if they have an opinion